Part 1: LEARN FASTER

 Part 3: REMEMBER MORE

 10. Active recall Research shows that learning is more effective when you spend time retrieving the information to remember rather than just passively reviewing the materials (the testing effect).
 For example, if you were learning about space exploration, you could quiz yourself with a question like “How did the U.S. government justify the expense of going to the moon?”, and try to remember the answer (before you check whether you are right), rather than merely reviewing the material passively.
 Forcing yourself to try to remember actually makes the memories longer lasting.
+Regarding time, you may like to check our time calculator "how is my time worth".
 11. Spaced repetition This method, based on the spacing effect, minimizes the time spent reviewing the learning materials while increasing long-term retention.
 Schedule reviews of your learning materials at increasingly longer time intervals.
 This means that you should review what you just learned shortly after learning it (within a day or a week at most) and space out the reviews afterward.
 If you noticed that you had trouble recalling the information, that would be a sign that you waited too long for the review, so schedule the next one within a shorter time interval.
 If you get the material right, then you can wait a longer amount of time for your next quiz.
 To make this easier, you can give ThoughtSaver a try, which is our own system we created for this purpose.
 Or use advanced flashcard software, such as Anki or Supermemo.
 12. Incremental reading This learning technique involves going through new learning material and reviewing old material at the same time, using a process that helps you understand difficult concepts that are new to you.
 Incremental reading is credited to Piotr Woźniak and is integrated in the newest versions of Supermemo, which he created.
 The method as described below is closer though is inspired by Michael Nielsen’s take on incremental reading, which you may find it a bit easier to learn and apply.
 Suppose that you are reading a challenging set of articles on a topic that you are not familiar with, but which you are motivated to really understand.
 For instance, you may be trying to figure out how "deep neural networks" work.
 Skim the articles once, making no attempt to fully understand them.
 The purpose at this stage is to identify the main ideas in the articles, notice what you already know and figure out the things that you need to learn about.
 As you do this, take notes using advanced note taking systems like Roam and Notion.
 When you encounter each important seeming concept and definition, turn them into flashcards using ThoughtSaver, Supermemo or Anki, so that you can be quizzed on the content using the methods of spaced repetition and active recall.
 Review these cards regularly.
 Make several passes through the articles this way (most likely spread over a few days or even a week), and you will notice that your flashcards you're creating start going deeper into the topic.
 Once you've reviewed these more detailed flashcards a few times, you can now try reading the articles again, this time taking your time to try and understand them in detail.
 You will likely find that the concepts start to fall into place in your mind.
 What's more, because of using spaced repetition, the content will likely stay in your memory much longer, and you have an easy way to brush up on the ideas any time.
 You've just seen twelve techniques for accelerating your own learning.
 We hope that you'll take a moment right now to pick one or two of them to apply right away.
 You can start learning faster today!
 We'd also recommend that you checkout our website, ClearerThinking.org, where we have more than 40 free, interactive tools to help you learn about how to quickly form new habits, make better decisions, and catch cognitive biases before they trip you up.
 Our "How Rational Are You, Really?" test is a great place to start.